Cutwell/chrome-extension-template/README.md

 | ![example UI](github/images/exampleUI.jpg "example UI") |
 | Image caption |

-An in-depth description of the extension and the problem is solves.
+An in-depth description of the extension and the problem it solves.

 ## Manual installation
 | |